You will want to inform your employer about your breastfeeding plan and discuss any preparations that need to be made...

 I have decided to continue to breastfeed my baby even after I have returned to work on the (the date you return to work).
 I intend on breastfeeding my (daughter/son) exclusively from the moment of birth.
 Maintaining this breastfeeding relationship is of utmost importance to our family.
 For me to be successful, there are a few things I will need.
 I would like for us to discuss, in advance, the working arrangements for the time after my maternity leave.

 Granting me the time and resources that I require to express breastmilk at work will determine whether I can continue to provide my milk to my baby.

-I will need to pump three times at regular intervals during my 8-hour workday; this is to ensure that I maintain my milk supply to provide enough milk for my baby.
+I will need to pump three times at regular intervals during my 8-hour workday to ensure that I maintain my milk supply to provide enough milk for my baby.
 Each break should be 30 minutes long, giving me enough time to assemble my pump, express, and then clean the pump.

 I will also need to store my milk in the office fridge.
 Breastmilk is not biologically hazardous and is classified as foodstuff by the US FDA.

 The Basic Conditions of Employment Act Code of Good Practice on the Protection of Employees during Pregnancy and After the Birth of a Child, section 5.13: